space307/pure-index/website/src/content/docs/intro/js-api.md

 ```

 The description of each field can be found in the [configuration section](/pure-index/reference/configuration).
-Values for optional parameters will be taken from `.pure-index.json` or by default.
+The values of optional parameters will be taken as defaults if they are not provided.

 :::caution
 `Item['dir']` should contains full path to the repository